hphelion/documentation/devplatform/workbook/database/database.java.md

 	            }
 	        }

-This first line in this section of the MysqlServlet.java file shows how to retrieve the connection information for the MySQL instance from the application’s environment variables.
-The connection information is represented using JSON.
-The rest of the code shown here parses the JSON string that was retrieved, and builds the appropriate JDBC connection string.
+The manifest.yaml file is the configuration information used by ALS to set up the environment.
+The services element instructs ALS how to bind to the MySQL service provided by the ALS cluster to the application.

 	---
 	applications: